savonet/book/installation.md

 In order to install Liquidsoap you should either download compiled binaries for your environment, or compile it by yourself.
-The latest is slightly more involved (although it is now a mostly automated process), but allows you to easily obtain a cutting-edge version and take part of the development process.
+The latest is slightly more involved (although it is a mostly automated process), but it allows to easily obtain a cutting-edge version and take part of the development process.
 These instructions are for the latest released version at the time of the writing, you are encouraged to consult the online documentation.

 Automated building using opam {#sec:opam}
 -----------------------------